Client Selection Algorithms for Privacy-Preserving Spatial Analytics

 target_k: int,

-round_dp_cost: float
+round_dp_cost: float,

 ) -> Tuple[List[SpatialNode], List[str]]:

-"""Deterministic selection pipeline with audit trail."""
+"""Deterministic selection pipeline with an immutable audit trail."""

 infra_eligible = [